 Pressure should be checked when the tires are cool.
 Warm or hot tires cause pressure buildup and will give you an inaccurate reading.
 So never deflate a warm tire to the specified pressure.
 Failure to comply may result in equipment damage.
 Under-inflated tires will adversely affect the operation of the vehicle and tires:

-- making steering difficult - causing extra strain on the tire sidewalls - reducing the tread life of tires due to the high temperatures generated from excess flexing of the tire - Inflate tires to the manufacturer's cold air pressure specification molded into the tire side wall.
+- making steering difficult

+- causing extra strain on the tire sidewalls

+- reducing the tread life of tires due to the high temperatures generated from excess flexing of the tire

+Inflate tires to the manufacturer's cold air pressure specification molded into the tire side wall.

-Lower tire pressure does not give vou more traction on ice or snow. under-inflation actually reduces traction and steering control.
+Lower tire pressure does not give you more traction on ice or snow. under-inflation actually reduces traction and steering control.
 See the tire manufacturer's Driver's Handbook for more information on proper operation and use of tires.
+1 the road

-TRFAD CONTACT WITH ROAD

-Proper-Inflation: the correct profile for full contact with
+TREAD CONTACT WITH ROAD Proper-Inflation: the correct profile for full contact with the road surface, concentrating all of the vehicle weight on the center of the tread.
+This causes premature wear of the tire.

-the road.

-TRFAD CONTACT WITH ROAD

-Under-Inflation: causes abnormal tire deflection, which builds up excessive heat, running the risk of failure.
+TREAD CONTACT WITH ROAD Under-Inflation: causes abnormal tire deflection, which builds up excessive heat, running the risk of failure.
 It also causes irregular wear.

-Over-Inflation: reduces the tread contact area with
+Over-Inflation: reduces the tread contact area with the road surface, concentrating all of